PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

           //DO something when successful
         }
 }

 ```

 ## Device Authentication

 You can authenticate a player using their device's unique ID and their device OS.
-The unique ID is a string value determined by the developer, here's an example of device authentication request:
+The unique ID is a string value determined by the developer.
+Here's an example of device authentication request:

 ```
 GameSparks::Api::Requests::DeviceAuthenticationRequest request(gsInstance);
 request.SetDeviceId(deviceId);
 request.SetDeviceOS(deviceOS);
 request.Send(DeviceAuthenticationRequest_Response);

 ```

 ## Social Authentication

 Using an Auth token, you can login the GameSparks platform using the information from a social media platform.
 Here's an example of how to make a social authentication using Facebook: